simonvh/pita/docs/installation.rst

   Python package, providing data structures and analysis tools (installable with pip).

+- Numpy

+  NumPy is a fundamental package for scientific computing with Python

 - Fluff v1.62

   Fluff is a python package that contains several scripts to produce publication-quality figures for next